nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `export [-f <file_path>]`

 * The file path can be either the absolute path or the relative path.
-* The relative path will be relative to the folder your jar file is located.
+* The relative path will be relative to the folder your JAR file is located.
 * If the file path is not specified, it will be saved to `sourceControl.csv`.
 * The format of the CSV file saved matches exactly the CSV format used by the `import` command.